SteveMcT/youtube-downloader/readme.md

 ## Start the download

 Just open the tool and select if you want to download all links as mp3 or mp4 and let it do it's work.
+The downloaded files are located in ./downloads.
+If some of the downloads fail, try again.
+It will work better.
+I don't know why.

 ## Keep in mind